Abhith-S/Ethereum-Solidity-Projects/README.md

 # Learn Solidity
-Sample codes with detailed description to learn solidity and ethereum development
+Sample codes with detailed description to learn ethereum and solidity.
+Includes problems, concepts and mini projects.